- Under all of the federal non-discrimination laws (i.e., Title VII, the ADEA, the ADA,

 - Under OSHA employers must post the annual summary in a conspicuous place where notices

 are usually posted.
-They also must post OSHA poster no. 2203, which summarizes the law.
+They also must post an OSHA poster, which summarizes the law.

 - The Massachusetts Fair Employment Practices Act also requires employers to display a